Hand-in-glove cooperation with customer security team blocks theft of $700,000 with minutes to spare

 Arctic Wolf’s engagement did not stop once the attackers were removed from Outlook.

 The CSE provided the customer with additional consultation that went into great detail.
-This guidance helped the customer revise their wire transfer policies to enhance security, as well as security training and guidance for employees who could be targets for business email compromise (BEC).
-The customer implemented these suggestions and is now more secure from any future attempt at a BEC wire-transfer smash-and-grab attack.
+This guidance helped the customer to revise their wire transfer policies in order to enhance security, in addition to security training and guidance for employees who could be targets for business email compromise (BEC).
+The customer implemented these suggestions and is now more secure from any future attempts of a BEC wire-transfer smash-and-grab attack.

-To learn more about how Arctic Wolf helps other customers with their security, check out other entries in this series, or read some of our case studies.
-And to learn more about how we protect customers’ cloud environments, including SaaS tools such as Office 365 and IaaS platforms, read about our Managed Cloud Monitoring solution.
+To learn more about how Arctic Wolf helps other customers with their security, have a look at other entries in this series or read some of our case studies.
+And to learn more about how we protect customers’ cloud environments, including SaaS tools like Office 365 and IaaS platforms, read about our Managed Cloud Monitoring solution.